Are you a digital creative who wants to see their hobby turn into a legit stream of income?

 The beauty and fashion industry is yet another booming market to enter, and creating unique style tutorials is a great way to do so.

 For example, Guia Cero sells videos of extreme and alternative haircuts where you can see the models going through different stages of hairdos – a bob with bangs, a mohawk, and even a completely bald head.
-Not only educational, the transformational content that Guia posts on her Instagram account is also very entertaining!
+Not only educational, the transformational content that Guia posts on her Instagram account are also very entertaining!

 Pro tip: Guia Cero’s unique hair tutorials prove that there’s a niche for Instagram monetization for everyone.
 Try and determine yours by identifying what your interests and passions are and considering how profitable that niche is.

 Ready to sell on Instagram?

 As you can see, there are plenty of ways to monetize Instagram.
 Now, what you have to do is – pick a strategy and start showcasing your digital goods – start selling on Instagram today.